FirelyTeam/firely-docs/firelyserver/features/bulkdataexport.rst

       }, ...etc...

 .. note::
-    We only implemented BDE for SQL and SQLite.
-Make sure both the admin and data database are configured for either SQL Server or SQLite.
+    We did not implement BDE for all database types.
+Make sure the admin database is configured for either SQL Server or SQLite and the data database is configured for SQL Server.

 BDE introduces two new parts to the appsettings, namely TaskFileManagement and BulkDataExport.